 Alex and Chris presented the Triple work at a May 2017 meeting of Asychronous Anonymous, an initiative to foster learning and collaborative opportunities in tech at UChicago.
 For more information, visit https://www.triple.io/

 You can do this too, four times a year.

 Have you experienced an unmet need or opportunity in your everyday life (at work, in your research, at home or elsewhere)?
 Are you working on a research project that might benefit from an app, a website, or cognitive computing?
 Are you already working on an idea with UChicago (e.g. I-Corps, BIG, ITM) and want to build some part of it?
 Not sure?

-The UChicago App Challenge helps you translate that idea or observation into a mobile app, great website or something else (surprise us)!
-Students, faculty, staff, alums and now Polsky members can submit their ideas year round.
-We do the heavy lifting to build your idea.
-We’ve got $10,000 in prizes.
-Your idea could win you some serious cash!
+The UChicago App Challenge helps you translate that idea or observation into a mobile app, great website, or something else (surprise us)!
+Students, faculty, staff, alums and Polsky members can submit their ideas year round.
+We’ve got 100 hours of programming time to build your idea.

 Almost all of our semi-finalists and finalists have had no technical background.
 That's what we're here for.
 See what they ended up creating.